 2. How large is your audience?

 The size of your audience may help you to determine which platform is right for you.
-A top-tier CDN like Akamai (which DaCast uses) is able to reach millions of concurrent viewers.
-If you’re being charged by the viewer-hour, then you want an affordable video streaming host as well.
+A top-tier CDN like Akamai (which DaCast uses) can reach millions of concurrent viewers.
+If you’re being charged by the viewer-hour, then you want an affordable video streaming host.

 3. Are you streaming internally or to the public?